Latest News

 Gold prices fell on Friday, and were "on track" to make a loss for the week.
 This was due to concerns about inflation and possible interest rate increases by the U.S. Federal Reserve.

-Gold dropped to a more-than-six month low on Thursday, before closing at $4,219.69 as U.S. president Donald Trump canceled planned military strikes?on Iran, and signalled a forthcoming peace deal.
+Gold dropped to a six-month low before closing at $4,219.69 on Thursday, after U.S. president Donald Trump cancelled planned military strikes?on Iran, and announced an imminent peace agreement.

 Edward Meir is an analyst at Marex.
 He said that the price was "completely driven by geopolitical headlines."